-Our first core programs—a middle school math (grades 6–8) curriculum and an elementary English language arts curriculum (grades K–5)—are available for 2017-18 district adoption.
+Our first core programs—a middle school math curriculum (grades 6–8) and an elementary English language arts curriculum (grades K–5)—are available for 2017-18 district adoption.

 Comprehensive professional development (PD) is the most essential element of a successful textbook adoption and implementation.
 A central motivation for publishing our curriculum as OER is to finally give districts the ability to shift dollars toward meaningful, engaging professional development that teachers will look forward to and learn from.